sbp-terskikh-lab/MultiProcessTools/README.md

 1) Create a directory where you are saving your results
 2) Iterate over the files needed to be analyzed in parallel
 3) Create a tempfile & check if it is available
+   1) Note that path may be the string name provided to "create_directory" or it may be the entire path, so long as it exists as either a key or value in mph.directories.
 4) Perform the analysis with error handling
-5) Save the file name
+5) Save the results as final_file_name
-   1) It is crucial that you save this file under the exact name you specify as "final_file_name", this is how multiprocesshelper knows which files are finished, in progress, or not even started.
+   1) It is crucial that you save this file under the exact name you specify as "final_file_name", and in the same directory as specified in path.
+This is how multiprocesshelper knows which files are finished, in progress, or not even started.
 6) Delete the tempfile
 7) Cleanup if needed